Superman (2025 film): Before and during the 2023 labor strikes

-On July 11, 2023, two years before the film's scheduled release date, the casting of Isabela Merced, Edi Gathegi, and Nathan Fillion, respectively, as the superheroes Kendra Saunders / Hawkgirl, Mister Terrific, and Guy Gardner / Green Lantern was announced.
+On July 11, 2023, the casting of Isabela Merced, Edi Gathegi, and Nathan Fillion, respectively, as the superheroes Kendra Saunders / Hawkgirl, Mister Terrific, and Guy Gardner / Green Lantern was announced.
 Merced tested as Barbara Gordon / Batgirl for the unreleased DCEU film Batgirl, while Fillion starred in several of Gunn's earlier films including as Cory Pitzner / T.D.K. in The Suicide Squad and had previously voiced fellow Green Lantern Hal Jordan in several animated projects.
 Gathegi was cast over 200 other actors.
 Anthony Carrigan, who expressed interest in playing Luthor, was cast as the superhero Rex Mason / Metamorpho the next day.
 Gunn chose some of these actors some time earlier but had been waiting until Superman and Lane were cast before negotiating further actor deals, leaving little time to complete negotiations before the 2023 SAG-AFTRA strike began on July 14.
 In response to concerns that other superheroes would take away from the story of Superman and Lane, Gunn said those two characters remained the film's focus and the other actors were being cast for multiple DCU projects.
 He later elaborated that a large cast of characters was included in the film because he wanted to explore Clark Kent's interactions with his colleagues and Superman's interactions with other superheroes, and show how those groups impact the character's values and choices.